AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2024/2024-10-22-wordxplorer-update-7/wordxplorer-update-7.md

 Do you know someone who’d love to try the game before its official release?
 Share this [form](https://tally.so/r/wverVQ) with them—they’ll thank you!! ✨

-Does your child have a favourite four-letter food they’d love to see in WordExplorer?
+Does your child have a favourite four-letter food they’d love to see in WordXplorer?
 Let me know, and I’ll do my best to add it to the game!

 Thank you for joining us on this journey.
 I can’t wait for you to dive into the game and share your thoughts!